 Moving from an on-farm perspective to a basin perspective, it is often found that, because of reuse of "lost" water, much less water is "lost" than commonly perceived.
-From a hydrology perspective this is common knowledge and referred to as the water cycle: water is never lost.
-In the irrigation science this "follow the water" concept started around the year 2000 and is often referred to as water accounting.
+From a hydrology perspective this is common knowledge and referred to as the water cycle: water is never lost, for evaporated water will precipitate elsewhere as rain or snow.
+In the irrigation science this "follow the water" concept started around the year 2000 and is often referred to as water accounting, thereby focussing within a basin context of withdrawal and return flows.
 A typical example of this approach is shown in Figure 3.